Archive for category Assembly Conversations

 Assembly Conversations: Public Safety

-Posted by Connie Stevens in Assembly Conversations on February 15, 2012
+Posted by Virginia Public Radio in Assembly Conversations on February 15, 2012

 On this edition of Assembly Conversations– a program on public safety in Virginia.
 From changing the rules that govern concealed weapons to having officers check the immigration status of people stopped for traffic violations, the General Assembly is considering a long list of bills that would affect law enforcement and the public’s safety.
 Here’s host Bob Gibson and his guests.